xformerfhs/MatrixTranspose/README.md

 I.e. the lengths must be relatively prime.
 If they have a common factor it will show up as regular spacings of clear text characters in the resulting text.

+Decrypting works the other way around.
+I.e. one fills the encrypted text column-wise into the table with the order of the columns assigned by their numbers.
+Then one reads the decrypted text as the rows from top to bottom.

+In this example two columns have the length 5 and 4 have length 4.
+How does one know how long a specific column is?
+As the total length of the encrypted text is known, it is also known how long the last row is.
+So it is also known which columns are longer than the others.

 ### Combining matrix encryption and transposition

 It is possible to construct a quite good encryption by combining matrix encryption and transposition.